-From managing affective, emotionally driven violence to responding to potential targeted or predatory violence, the presenters will discuss the larger challenges related to the oversight and ongoing supervision and treatment of those who remain at the institution with a significant risk profile.
+From managing affective, emotionally driven violence to responding to potential targeted or predatory violence, the presenters will discuss strategies for mitigating risk and increasing safety related to individuals who remain at the institution with a significant risk profile.

 This seems to be a new course, what will it cover?

 We will review the creative and innovative management approaches to wide range of risk cases.

 Please only take this class if you have a solid knowledge of threat assessment.
 This is our most advanced course.

 - Learn how to manage high risk individuals following a violence risk assessment

 - Learn specific strategies for decreasing risk factors and increasing protective factors for at risk individuals

 - Gain an understanding of due process, ADA protections, and other legal considerations related to the separation of students who pose a risk to the community.

 - Discuss how to engage various stakeholders and resources in the risk management process.

 - Residential Life staff